General knowledge

 In porro prism binoculars, the objective or front lens is offset from the eyepiece.
 Porro prism binoculars provide a greater depth perception and generally offer a wider field-of-view.
 Because of the simplicity of this system, some of the best values can be with a porro design.

 Some binoculars are O-ring sealed and nitrogen-purged for total waterproof and fogproof protection.
 These models can withstand complete immersion in water and stay dry inside.
 The interior optical surfaces won't fog due to rapid temperature change or humidity.
-Such as our 8x32F is 100% waterproof and fogproof.
+Such as our

 Binoculars are often referred to by two numbers separated by an "x".
 For example, 8x32.
 The first number is the power of magnification of the binocular.
 With an 8x32 binocular, the object being viewed appears to be eight times closer than you would see it with the unaided eye.